AhmedRaslan2022/Tabby_Guide_For_Front-End_Teams/README.md

  After verifying that everything works correctly and all items in the test checklist are covered, each platform should provide one account with at least 5 paid orders using any available payment option.

-Additionally, please register an account with a rejected order to assist the Tabby QA team in their testing process.
+Additionally, please register an account with the rejected credentials to assist the Tabby QA team in their testing process.